yast/y2r/spec/y2r_spec.md

 ```

 Y2R translates YCP assignments with brackets as a call of a method in the
-`YCP::Ops` module that implements its behavior.
+`Yast::Ops` module that implements its behavior.
 There is no equivalent operator
 in Ruby.

 #### YCP (fragment)